Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth: SAV-FEM with first-order time discretisation

 and $n_0(x,y)=1-u_0(x,y)$, corresponding to two neighbouring tumours of equal sizes.
 Snapshots of the tumour volume fraction $u$ and the nutrient volume fraction $n$ at selected times are shown in Figure~\ref{fig:snapshots u 2d 2} and Figure~\ref{fig:snapshots n 2d 2}, respectively.
 The colour indicates the relative value of the quantity.
 Plots of $e_h(u)$, $e_h(\mu)$, and $e_h(n)$ against $1/h$, with time-step size fixed at $\tau=5\times 10^{-4}$, are shown in Figures~\ref{fig:order u 2}, \ref{fig:order mu 2}, and \ref{fig:order n 2}, respectively.

 The growth of two neighbouring tumours is simulated in this experiment under a large proliferation growth parameter and a small chemotaxis parameter.
 The tumours are observed to grow steadily and eventually merge to form a larger mass.
-Total mass of the tumour and the nutrient is conserved throughout the simulation.
-Both the free energy and the approximated free energy of the system are observed to decay in accordance with the theory, as seen in Figure~\ref{fig:mass energy exp2}.
+Total combined mass of the tumour and the nutrient is conserved throughout the simulation.
+Both the free energy and the modified SAV energy of the system are observed to decay in accordance with the theory, as seen in Figure~\ref{fig:mass energy exp2}.